 - CAST Training Items Scoring Guide—High School (Posted 03/09/18)

 - CAST Training Items Scoring Guide—High School, Braille (Posted 03/09/18)

 Science Reference Tools:

-The CAST pilot assessments for grades eight and high school include reference sheets that students access during online testing as universal tools.
-These grade-level reference materials may be accessed to print and use as non-embedded designated supports for the CAST; there is no requirement to use these materials in the classroom.
-See the Printing Enlarged Science Reference Tools quick start guide if the student requires a science reference tool to be enlarged and printed on 11x17 paper by the test administrator.
-Note that the science reference tool PDFs do not currently meet Web Content Accessibility Guidelines.
+In addition, these grade-level reference materials may be printed and used as non-embedded designated support for the CAST.
+See the Printing Enlarged Science Reference Tools quick start guide if the student requires the science reference tools to be enlarged and printed on 11x17 paper by the test administrator.

 - Grade Eight Reference Sheet (Posted 11/01/17)—The grade eight reference sheet will be used on the 2017–18 field test and the training test that will be updated in spring 2018.
 Note that this reference sheet is not associated with the current training test.